18F/development-guide/pages/recommended/mvv_frameworks.md

   don't modify data in any way.
 - When the data service for the front end is REST and/or something besides REST, such as Websockets.
-- An app that's data flow has grown or will grow overly complex.
+- An app thats data flow has grown or will grow overly complex.

 #### When not to use:
 - Applications that don't require any updating (create, update, delete) of data.